dorndorn54/tp/README.md

 # ItemTasker

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+**ItemTasker** is a Command-Line Interface (CLI) warehouse inventory and ticketing system.
+Designed for Inventory Managers, it provides an agile, local application to manage Stock Keeping Units (SKUs) across a physical warehouse grid and track operational tasks associated with each item.

 ## Setting up in Intellij

-Prerequisites: JDK 17 (use the exact version), update Intellij to the most recent version.
+Prerequisites: **JDK 17** (use the exact version), and update Intellij to the most recent version.

-1. **Ensure Intellij JDK 17 is defined as an SDK**, as described [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) -- this step is not needed if you have used JDK 17 in a previous Intellij project.
+1. **Ensure Intellij JDK 17 is defined as an SDK**, as described [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) — this step is not needed if you have used JDK 17 in a previous Intellij project.
-1. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).
+2. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).

-**Warning:** Keep the `src\main\java` folder as the root folder for Java files (i.e., don't rename those folders or move Java files to another folder outside of this folder path), as this is the default location some tools (e.g., Gradle) expect to find Java files.
+**Warning:** Keep the `src/main/java` folder as the root folder for Java files (i.e., don't rename those folders or move Java files to another folder outside of this folder path), as this is the default location some tools (e.g., Gradle) expect to find Java files.

 ## Build automation using Gradle